 These are the functions of the Network Access Layer:-

-- Access to the physical network medium, like cables, wireless.
+- Access to the physical network medium, like cables and wireless.

-- It provides MAC addressing and mapping of logical IP address to physical MAC address.
+- Providing MAC addressing and mapping of logical IP addresses to physical MAC addresses (ARP for IPv4, Neighbor Discovery for IPv6).

 Internet Layer

 The Internet layer is the second layer of the TCP/IP model, and it is equivalent to the Network layer in the OSI model.
-Its primary function is to provide IP Addressing and Routing.
-Routers are used on this layer.
-The data unit is Packets, and protocols include IP protocol, ICMP, etc.
+Its primary function is to provide IP addressing and routing.
+IP offers a best‑effort packet delivery service.
+Error reporting is handled by ICMP, while congestion control is handled by transport protocols (e.g., TCP).
+QoS uses IP header markings such as DSCP, which network devices can enforce.
+For IPv4, the header includes a Time‑to‑Live (TTL) field; for IPv6, the analogous field is Hop Limit.
+Routers are used on this layer, and the data unit is a packet (datagram).

 What are the functions of the Internet layer?